jecklgamis/gatling-scala-example/README.md

 * Running using Maven plugin - this uses the Gatling Maven Plugin and runs directly from repo (note Gatling has plugins for Gradle and SBT that might suit your use case)
 * Running inside IDE - this uses a helper class `Engine.scala` to run simulations from IDE.
-This is useful for crafting your simulations or if your just getting started
+This is useful for crafting your simulations or if you are just getting started
 * Running using the standalone distribution.
 * See [gatling-server](https://github.com/jecklgamis/gatling-server) for running simulations using an API server

+This is a **Github Template** project.
+You can create a copy of this project from a clean slate.
+Simply click
+<kbd>Use this template</kbd> button.

 ## Getting Started

 Start the example app on port 8080.
 The test app is a minimal HTTP server written in NodeJS.
-The server simply logs the request and returns any request body it receives.
+The server simply logs the request and returns any request body or query params it receives.

 Ensure you have NodeJS installed :
 ```